AviroopGhosh/TAS-Forge/showcases/showcase_2/NCA_WCA_scheduling_framework.md

 </pre>

 ## 🦸 Step 2: Workflow for NCA Scheduling Framework
-Following the network generation step it is important to separate the workflows for the different scheduling frameworks.
+After generating the network topology, the workflows for each scheduling framework should be separated.
+This step outlines the complete process for the NCA scheduling framework—from schedule generation and GCL creation to OMNeT++ simulation and result analysis.

+###🧍‍♂️Step 2A: Solve NCA TAS Schedules using IBM CPLEX

 ## 🦹